 HOME / OUR WORK / EDUCATION OUTREACH

-The Gibraltar Museum provides an interesting and stimulating experience where visitors of all ages and all backgrounds can discover and appreciate the unique history, heritage and culture of Gibraltar.
+The Gibraltar National Museum provides an interesting and stimulating experience where visitors of all ages and all backgrounds can discover and appreciate the unique history, heritage and culture of Gibraltar.
 The exhibitions show fascinating insights into human evolution, social history, landscapes and seascapes, buildings, plants, birds and animals.
 They also touch on the history of scientific developments and Gibraltar’s role in early discoveries in geology, palaeontology and anthropology.
 There is a wealth of information to study and satisfy our innate curiosity.

 The Museum also provides more direct experiences for children of all ages and adults to connect with their own communities, culture and history, in the Museum and out and about in Gibraltar.

 The Museum has an active hands-on programme on human evolution, including the Neanderthals, for local schools and also visiting schools from abroad.
 It is run in conjunction with the Department of Education.
-Resources available include books, worksheets and teaching aids, boxed tool-kits, which can be kept in each school and also in the Gibraltar Museum.
+Resources available include books, worksheets and teaching aids, boxed tool-kits, which can be kept in each school and also in the Gibraltar National Museum.

 Museum tours for children and students from primary to college ages are guided by experts and teachers.
 Participants can handle and learn about ancient artefacts and fossils, as well as hear more – and ask questions - about Gibraltar’s natural and cultural heritage.
 Topics covered include Neanderthal Gibraltar, natural history and geology, world heritage and the Great Siege, but tours can be tailored to suit specific requirements.

-The fine Victorian battery at Parson’s Lodge, Rosia Bay, is used by the Gibraltar Museum for a range of learning and experimental archaeology workshops for school students, both local and from abroad.
+The fine Victorian battery at Parson’s Lodge, Rosia Bay, is used by the Gibraltar National Museum for a range of learning and experimental archaeology workshops for school students, both local and from abroad.

 Complementing the Museum tours and workshops, the more hands-on experimental activities at Parson’s Lodge give children the chance to be archaeologists – to excavate and discover replica objects and interpret their finds, or to experience how prehistoric hunter-gatherers acquired their food and exploited the natural resources – from the first hunters of Africa to the more sophisticated tools and weapons of the first millennium BC.
 We also offer workshops on cave painting, engraving and portable art, including making clay models of distinctive types found in Palaeolithic and Neolithic Europe, and on making many different types of prehistoric pottery.